udaymajeti3/CreditCardTypeValidator/README.md

 - Supports multiple card types with specific validation criteria.
 - Provides an interactive command-line interface for user input.

+## Limitations
+- My credit card project lacks the functionality to distinguish between active and inactive cards.
 ## Usage

 1. Clone the repository to your local machine.